jhowtan/gek2000/week12.md

 ## Gerald P. Nye (Causes of War)

+**Business pressures on Wilson administration for entry into war**

+Even if the State did not want to get involved in war, private companies/organizations were not an exception to the rule of neutrality.

+>"Sales and shipments of munitions and contraband, and the lure of the profits in them, that will get us into another war" p.167

+Since war is for economic purposes, therefore cannot be part of economic alliances, providing arms --> not neutral.
+Government loans ot any belligerents is "inconsistent with the spirit of neutrality".
+Even if the state opposes loans, bankers will not (for profit)

 * against war
 * america's involvement in wwi was economic in nature (for money)
 * bad because it violates neutrality